Editor’s note: This article has been updated from its original text.

 Poisons are absorbed through the skin, by the mouth, or by breathing sprays, dusts, or vapors.
 You or your children can be poisoned if you apply or are present during application of the chemical.
 Also if you touch contaminated grass, shoes, clothing, lawn furniture, etc., or put contaminated objects (toys, golf tees, blades of grass etc.) or fingers in the mouth.

 Children and pets are at higher risk for health effects from exposure to pesticides than adults because their internal organs are still developing and maturing.
 Children are often more exposed to pesticides than are adults because they play or crawl on grass or floors where pesticide powders and granules normally settle.
-A recent government report states, until new guidelines for conducting exposure studies are developed, the EPA will not know how much exposure is associated with lawn care pesticides and associated health risks, especially for children.
+The US Environmental Protection Agency (EPA) reported that 50 percent of the 2 million yearly poisoning occurrences from pesticides involve children younger than six years old.

 Why doesn't my doctor diagnose pesticide poisoning?

 Pesticide manufacturers are not required to release health information to the medical profession.
-Doctors are not knowledgeable about pesticide poisonings and often misdiagnose these symptoms as allergies, flu, or some other illness.
+Many doctors are not knowledgeable about pesticide poisonings and often misdiagnose these symptoms as allergies, flu, or some other illness.
 Doctors often state that the symptoms are psychosomatic.
-They are also afraid of a large chemical company taking them to court over a pesticide poisoning diagnosis – taking a toll on their time and finances.
+Many are afraid of a large chemical company taking them to court over a pesticide poisoning diagnosis – taking a toll on their time and finances.

 Are lawn chemicals safe when dry?